namuol/juicer/NOTES.md

 ## 23: super fake player rotation
 Here I tried to make the player feel more 3-dimensional..

-I wont go into detail about how I implemented this, but I love the effect it had.
+In the interest of time, I wont go into detail about how I implemented this, but I love the effect it had.

 ## 24: enemy hit rotation (also some pooling...)